MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 In Windows Server 2012 and Windows Server 2012 R2, volumes had to be carefully sized to ensure that Data Deduplication could keep up with the churn on the volume.
 This typically meant that the average maximum size of a deduplicated volume for a high-churn workload was 1-2 TB, and the absolute maximum recommended size was 10 TB.
 In Windows Server 2016, these limitations were removed.
 For more information, see [What's new in Data Deduplication](whats-new.md#large-volume-support).

 **Do I need to modify the schedule or other Data Deduplication settings for recommended workloads?**
-No, the provided [usage types](understand.md#usage-type) were created to provide reasonable defaults for recommended workloads.
+No, the provided [Usage Types](understand.md#usage-type) were created to provide reasonable defaults for recommended workloads.

 **What are the memory requirements for Data Deduplication?**
 At a minimum, Data Deduplication should have 300 MB + 50 MB for each TB of logical data.
 For instance, if you are optimizing a 10 TB volume, you would need a minimum of 800 MB of memory allocated for deduplication (`300 MB + 50 MB * 10 = 300 MB + 500 MB = 800 MB`).
 While Data Deduplication can optimize a volume with this low amount of memory, having such constrained resources will slow down Data Deduplication's jobs.